Easy DIY Fall Garland

 Orange, white, black, orange, white black.

-And just like that – we have a beautiful and festive Fall Fabric Tassel Garland.
+And just like that – we have a beautiful and easy DIY fall garland!

 I loved the color combo so much that I made a second one, with Lulu’s help, of course.